 How to choose and apply a rubber roofing coating

-Rubber roofing does not need to be difficult.
+Rubber roof coating does not need to be difficult.
 Get the right rubber roofing material and apply it properly to enjoy long term durability, great UV stability, much needed flexibility and the reliable protection flat roofs need to remain waterproof for years.

 How to select a rubber roof coating that fits your project

 Know your roof and budget.
-Here's 7 questions to ask your rubber roofing project:
+Here's 7 questions to consider about your rubber roofing project:

 - What's my budget?
-Do I want greater durability or is my cost per meter more key?
+Do I want greater durability or is cost more important?

 - Is the coating flexible enough?
 Buildings move, particularly in extreme temperatures.
 Will the coating (both primer and topcoat) move with it or be forced to tear?

 - What's the best way for me to apply it?
 Usually by brush, roller or spray.
 Brush and roller are great for most projects and are easy to prepare for.
-Spraying is perfect for making big projects more manageable, but there's more prep involved.
+Spraying is perfect for making big projects more manageable.

 - Do I need to use reinforcing matting?
-Some coatings require this throughout the roof, while others just need upstands and details reinforced.
-You may also want to reinforce seams for added protection.
+Some coatings require this throughout the roof, while others just need up-stands and details reinforced.
+Reinforce seams for added protection.

 - Is my coating UV resistant enough?
 Everyday, roofs take on relentless UV rays and this can degrade lower quality coatings, causing leaks that can be difficult to track down.